AdhirajMishra99/Vkrehealth_in/README.md

 # Vkrehealth_in
-a pharmacy store neither company style
+a pharmacy store neither company style website in progress..!